ajaypatil108/Route-Planner/README.md

 Here's an example with (10,10) as start point and (50, 50) as goal.
 <img src="map2.png"/>

+You can download map of areas you know and provide that .osm file as an argument to this program!
+Detailed steps for this are documented in the execution section below.

 ## Dependencies for Running Locally
 * cmake >= 3.11.3
   * All OSes: [click here for installation instructions](https://cmake.org/install/)